zwinalabs/zwinalabs/README.md

 ### Hi there 👋
 - 👂 My name is Kais Chrif.
 - 😄 Pronouns: Qais AlSharif.
-- 🔭 I’m currently working at Gobiz Tn.
+- 🔭 I’m currently working as freelancer Worldwide.
 - 🌱 I’m currently learning blockchain applications, MetaMask, Node, React and PMP.
 - 👯 I’m looking to collaborate on making Millions with Your Ideas.
 - 🤔 I’m looking for help with Bluetooth beacons marketing.